abalhomaid/hdx_crawler/README.md

 1. switch from scraping to using the HDX API to get the metadata
 2. use the Data Freshness database instead of the updated date to populate the time dimensions
+3. Schedule Scrapy to run frequently by either using crontab command or deploying the spider to Scrapyd https://github.com/scrapy/scrapyd

 value of indicator
 sector dimension